How to Become a Pediatrician: A Step-by-Step Guide For Your Medical Career

 According to the American Academy of Pediatrics, pediatrics is “a specialty of medical science concerned with the physical, mental and social health of children from birth to young adulthood.”

 So, what does a pediatrician do?
-Pediatricians play a central role in the health and well-being of all children, diagnosing and treating a wide range of illnesses and providing guidance and advice to patients and parents during regular check-ups.
+A pediatrician is a physician – a fully qualified medical doctor who has completed medical school, residency training and, in many cases, board certification.
+Pediatricians play a central role in the health and well-being of children, diagnosing and treating a wide range of illnesses, and providing guidance to patients and parents during regular check-ups.

-The role of a pediatrician varies from physical examinations to establishing treatment plans for long-term conditions.
-Pediatricians must have excellent communication and empathy skills to manage sensitive and emotional discussions and liaise with patients’ families and caregivers.
+The role of a pediatrician includes everything from physical examinations to establishing treatment plans for long-term conditions.
+Pediatricians must have excellent communication and empathy skills to manage sensitive and emotional discussions, and to liaise effectively with patients’ families and caregivers.

-Pediatrics is a collaborative field, with pediatricians working closely with other areas of medicine, including general medical specialties like orthopedics, dermatology and immunology.
+Pediatrics is a collaborative field, as pediatricians work closely with practitioners in many other areas of medicine, including general medical specialties like orthopedics, dermatology and immunology.
 Pediatricians also regularly provide clinical advice to social services, educators and experts in other fields.

 Subspecialties in Pediatric Medicine